shayjin/Homework/CSE 3521/hw2/Readme.md

 # Question 0: Exercise

 * You will use [NumPy] (https://numpy.org/) extensively in this homework.
-NumPy a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
 NumPy has many great functions and operations that will make your implementation much easier.

 * If you are not familiar with Numpy, we recommend that you read this [tutorial] (https://cs231n.github.io/python-numpy-tutorial/) or some other tutorials online, and then play with some code to get familiar with it.